ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 	- `const_cast`, `static_cast`, `reinterpret_cast`, `dynamic_cast`
 	- Why not use C style casting
 - typeid
+- `new` and `delete`
+- Dereferencing pointers with `->`
+- Templates
+- `virtual` keyword for functions?
+	- Virtual means it maybe defined later in a class derived from this one.
+	- `= 0` says that it has to be implemented by a child class
+	- Can be used to create an interface
+	- Has to determine which function to use at runtime.
+Uses a virtual function table to do this.
+- Deconstructors
+	- Destructor is called when an object goes out of scope
+- Inheritance
+	- `:public `
+- Classes
+	- You can also define methods outside of classes with `void Class::func() {/*Define func*/}`
+- `typeid`
+- Iterators

 - `"a"` outputs a null terminated array of characters, while `'a'` is just that character.
 	- `"a"` is the same as `['a', '\0']`